Writing the Essay

-Utilizing a variety of methods and employing some of the material from Andrew Pudewa's Institute for Excellence in Writing, we will focus on various stages in the writing process.
-(Note: The IEW material is an effective, proven method for teaching writing that can blend with any subject of study.
-This approach is beneficial for elementary, middle, and high school students.
-For an idea of the nature of his program, please see the website at www.writing-edu.com. ) Beginning with the basic skills of crafting interesting sentences, we will progress through the effective structuring of coherent paragraphs, and ultimately practice writing the classic five-paragraph persuasive essay.
-In addition, basic instruction on formulating arguments and avoiding fallacious reasoning will be included.
+Utilizing a variety of methods, we will focus on various stages in the writing process.
+Beginning with the basic skills of crafting interesting sentences, we will progress through the effective structuring of coherent paragraphs, and ultimately practice writing the classic five-paragraph persuasive essay.
 Some assignments will involve the imitation and outlining of the work of established writers from history.
 In order to avoid the error of merely discussing essay-writing and never actually writing, there will be ample practice in writing essays.

-The cost for this tutorial is $270 per semester.
-Registration is reserved for families of Alexandria Tutorials until April 1st, at which time registration is open to all families.
-This class fills quickly.
+The cost for this tutorial is $330 per semester.
+Registration is reserved for families of Alexandria Tutorials until March 1st, at which time registration is open to all families.
+This class can fill quickly.
 Each class is limited to 15 participants.
 To register, you may follow this link.

-This class meets on Thursday mornings in two sections from 8:00 to 9:30 a.m. and from 9:45 to 11:15 a.m., Pacific time.
+This class meets on Tuesdays from 8:00 to 9:30 a.m., Pacific time.
 This course will begin in early September.
 We will break for a week during Thanksgiving, and we will break for Christmas after class in mid-December.
-Class will resume in early January, and end on the last week of May, with a break for a week in April.
-This schedule allows for approximately 34 class periods.
+Class will resume in early January, and end in late May, with a break for a week in March.
+This schedule allows for approximately 33 class periods.
 This is a year-long class.
 Please do not register for the class if you are not able to complete both semesters.
+A withdrawal fee will be assessed for students who withdraw in the middle of the year.

-Generally, the tutor is able to meet each week, although there may be exceptions due to illness, or family emergencies.
+Generally, the tutor is able to meet each week, although there may be exceptions due to illness or family emergencies.
 If you know you are going to miss a class, please e-mail your tutor to give him warning.
-If you would like a copy of the chat notes from that missed class, just request one.
-We will have our first semester exam in mid-January (which is, not surprisingly, an essay).
-The final exam will take place the last week of the course.
+A recording is made of each class and students who miss a class can keep current by watching the recording when feasible.
 Since this is a tutorial I will not issue final grades but will provide comments and feedback on your work.

 True ease in writing comes from art, not chance,